Advance your career in Data Science and Artificial Intelligence with our remote learning Masters, in collaboration with Anglia Ruskin University.

 Your course will be taught primarily online.
 Online modules will be delivered via Canvas, ARU’s digital learning platform; and K.A.T.E.® (Knowledge Assessment Teaching Engine) which is Cambridge Spark’s innovative AI-powered learning platform, which provides instant feedback on code within an industry-simulated environment.

 Assessment will be via a variety of methods, including time-constrained assessments, coursework assignments and projects.

 The dissertation project and module case studies assess your ability to analyse situations, identify key issues, select, synthesise and apply techniques and skills from different modules – as well as your ability able to evaluate the appropriateness of their solutions when compared to industrial practice.

-How you’ll be supported on your journey
+How you’ll be supported

 During the Master’s programme, you’ll gain the technical and domain knowledge to accurately predict trends, optimise performance, improve decision making and increase business competitiveness upon completing the degree.

 In addition to this, you’ll have access to Anglia Ruskin University’s Employability Service – providing you with specialist career guidance and support to enable you to have the best chance at landing the job you want.